liam-casola/PL0-Recursive-Descent-Parser/README.md

 # PL0_C_Parser

-A parser designed for a subset of the PL0 language, written in C. The following grammar was used:
+A recursive descent parser designed for a subset of the PL0 language, written in C. The following grammar was used:
 ```
 selector ::= {"." ident | "[" expression "]"}.
 factor ::= ident selector | integer | "(" expression ")" | "not" factor.